temirov/ctx/ISSUES.md

     - Added a Cobra-driven `content --copy-only` test, new MCP negative-path tests (method validation and nested command paths), and regression coverage for size/time/mime helpers in `internal/utils` so safety nets exist before broader refactors.
 - [x] [CT-211] Change the folder to save discovered documentation from `doc` to `docs`
     - Default `ctx doc discover` output now targets `docs/dependencies`, including the runner default, CLI help, configuration scaffolding, docs, and tests verifying the new path.
+- [x] [CT-212] Remove the dedicated `doc web` subcommand and make `ctx doc` automatically fall back to the web fetcher when `--path` points to a non-GitHub HTTP(S) URL, preserving the depth control and MCP/clipboard integrations.
+    - Unified `ctx doc` so that HTTP(S) URLs trigger the existing web crawler (with a new `--web-depth` flag and MCP parity), retired the `doc web` subcommand, refreshed docs, and added helper/tests covering the detection path.

 ## BugFixes (300–399)